 The members of the Township of East Brunswick Fire District #1 have the responsibility of determining whether any contract or agreement might result in violation of the statute and, when necessary, the Board Attorney's opinion should be sought before a commitment is made.

-The minutes indicate that bids were requested by public advertising for the following item:
+The minutes indicate that there were no bids requested by public advertising for 2011.